 meet the fellows

 Krista Armbruster earned her Ph.D. in Biochemistry and Molecular Biology from The Pennsylvania State University.
 As a graduate student, she studied how bacteria build lipoproteins, which are involved in a range of biological processes.
-In the lab of Nicole Koropatkin, Ph.D., at the U-M Medical School, Armbruster will further develop the understanding of lipoproteins’ activities in Bacteroides thetaiotaomicron, an important member of the human gut microbiota, and their effects on human health.
+In the lab of Nicole Koropatkin, Ph.D., at the U-M Medical School, Armbruster seeks to characterize lipoprotein structure, synthesis, and membrane dynamics in Bacteroides thetaiotaomicron, an important member of the human gut microbiota.

 Jacob Berv, Ph.D., comes to U-M from Cornell University, where he studied the connection between molecular evolution and macroevolutionary patterns.
 He now plans to use U-M’s vast genomic, fossil and anatomical collections to investigate evolutionary patterns, working across the labs of Matt Friedman, Ph.D.; Daniel Rabosky, Ph.D.; Stephen Smith, Ph.D.; and Ben Winger, Ph.D., in the College of Literature, Science, and the Arts.
 One of Berv’s research topics will focus on the degree to which rates of avian genome evolution reflect species’ life histories.